Preventing Falls

 Inform parents of the dangers of recreation activities that can cause serious injuries.
 Trampolines should not be used for recreational purposes at home (including cottages and temporary summer residences) by children or adolescents.

-While the risk of falls do increase as people age, falls are not considered a normal part of aging.
+While the risk of falls does increase as people age, falls are not considered a normal part of aging.
 There are actions that can be taken to help older adults avoid falls and stay active and independent.
 Use the following key messages and supporting tips and tools to help older adults reduce their risk of falling.

-Keep Active – Encourage the older adults you work with to keep active to maintain strength and balance.
+Keep Active – Encourage the older adults you work with to keep active to maintain their strength and balance.

 Check Your Vision - Encourage older adults to have a complete annual eye exam